KT1564/FIRST/README.md

-# FIRST
+#
-Just first repository to get comfortable with GH
-This is README.
-Blah-blah-blah.
-That's all for today.
+Just some stupid code to automate the basic linear algebra